jaynetics/js_regex/README.md

 **Atomic groups and possessive quantifiers** are missing in JavaScript, so the only way to emulate their behavior is by substituting them with [backreferenced lookahead groups](http://instanceof.me/post/52245507631/regex-emulate-atomic-grouping-with-lookahead).

-**Astral plane characters** convert to ranges of [surrogate pairs](https://dmitripavlutin.com/what-every-javascript-developer-should-know-about-unicode/#24surrogatepairs), so they don't require ES6.
+**Astral plane characters** convert to ranges of [surrogate pairs](https://dmitripavlutin.com/what-every-javascript-developer-should-know-about-unicode/#24surrogatepairs) when targetting ES2009 (which doesn't support astral plane chars).

 **Properties and posix classes** expand to equivalent character sets, or surrogate pair alternations if necessary.
 The gem [regexp_property_values](https://github.com/jaynetics/regexp_property_values) helps by reading out their codepoints from Onigmo.

 **Character sets a.k.a. bracket expressions** offer many more features in Ruby compared to JavaScript.
 To work around this, JsRegex calls on the gem [character_set](https://github.com/jaynetics/character_set) to calculate the matched codepoints of the whole set and build a completely new set string for all except the most simple cases.

-**Conditionals** expand to equivalent expressions in the second pass, e.g. `(<)?foo(?(1)>)` expands to `(?:<foo>|foo)` (simplified example).
+**Conditionals** expand to equivalent alternations in the second pass, e.g. `(<)?foo(?(1)>)` expands to `(?:<foo>|foo)` (simplified example).

 **Subexpression calls** are replaced with the conversion result of their target, e.g. `(.{3})\g<1>` expands to `(.{3})(.{3})`.

 The tricky bit here is that these expressions may be nested, and that their expansions may increase the capturing group count.
 This means that any following backreferences need an update.
 E.g. <code>(.{3})\g<1>(.)<b>\2</b></code> (which matches strings like "FooBarXX") converts to <code>(.{3})(.{3})(.)<b>\3</b></code>.

-### Contributions
+## Contributions

 Feel free to send suggestions, point out issues, or submit pull requests.

-### Outlook
+## Outlook

-Possible future improvements might include an "ES6 mode" using the [u flag](https://javascript.info/regexp-unicode), which would allow for more concise representations of astral plane properties and sets.

-As far as supported conversions are concerned, this gem is pretty much feature-complete.
-Most of the unsupported features listed above are either impossible or impractical to replicate in JavaScript.
+The gem is pretty feature-complete at this point.
+The remaining unsupported features listed above are either impossible or impractical to replicate in JavaScript.
+The generated output could still be made more concise in some cases, maybe through usage of the `s`-flag.
+Finally, `ES2018` might become the default target when IE is sufficiently dead and Safari catches up with lookbehinds.